Yushi-Hu/tifa/README.md

 ## Installation

-The code and dependencies can be installed by PyPI
+The code and dependencies can be easily installed by PyPI
 ```bash
 pip install tifascore
 ```

-If you want to access the examples in this repo, clone it:
+If you want to access the data, annotations, and examples in this repo, clone it:
 ```bash
 git clone https://github.com/Yushi-Hu/tifa.git
 ```

-Or you can manually build it from this repo
+you can also build TIFA from this repo if you want to customize it
 ```bash
 pip install -r requirements.txt
 pip install -e .